Ndhlovu1/django-crud-api-system/README.md

 #### ```Please visit the installation Branch to properly configure the app or to understand the code better```

-### The Listed Menu - affected directly by our Api-End points
+### The Listed Menu - affected directly by our Api-End points, Updates on page refresh
 ![Screenshot from 2022-12-29 21-46-26](https://user-images.githubusercontent.com/46927702/210011079-bc504e08-03a4-4e9a-8fe3-282233fa0194.png)